The Board has overall responsibility for the company’s systems pertaining to internal control.

 Each interim report is analysed by the Audit Committee with regard to the correctness of the financial information.
 The Audit Committee also plays a key role in monitoring to ensure that there are sufficient control activities for the most essential areas of risk pertaining to the financial reporting and communicating material issues to the senior management, Board and auditors.
 An important aspect is to ensure that any viewpoints from the auditors are rectified.

-Twice a year, the entire Board meets the company’s auditors to be informed of the external audit and discuss relevant issues.
+Three times a year, the entire Board meets the company’s auditors to be informed of the external audit and discuss relevant issues.
 On the basis of the auditors’ reporting, the Board forms a picture of the internal control and the correctness of the financial information.
 The CEO does not take part in any issues that relate to company management.

 Following evaluations in the financial year and preceding years, the Board has not found it necessary to date to establish an internal audit function.
 The company’s Group-wide controller function has instead been adapted to also deal with work regarding internal control.
 The question of whether to establish a separate internal audit function is re-examined annually.
 Furthermore, the company has a Risk Committee that continuously evaluates material risks and control activities.